6: If

 True, False, and bool

-So far, in the «condition» part of an if statement, we saw some simple numerical comparisons like x > y and x <= y, which evaluate as being either true or false.
-More generally, any expression or value that is true or false is called Boolean (named after George Boole).
+So far, in the «condition» part of an if statement, we saw a simple numerical comparison x > y, which is true when x is greater than y and false when x is less than or equal to y.
+More generally, any true/false value is called Boolean (see George Boole).
 In Python, the bool type is used to represent Boolean values; only two bool values exist, True and False.

 Example